Analysis | Why Chad Wolf’s awareness of the Republican convention naturalization event matters

 Why does it matter whether Wolf was aware that he was participating in an event intended to bolster Trump’s candidacy?

 First, there are those pesky legal issues.
-The House Committee on Homeland Security has already written a letter asking the Office of Special Counsel to determine whether Wolf might have violated legal prohibitions against using his position to boost Trump’s campaign.
+The Homeland Security House Committee has already written a letter asking the Office of Special Counsel to determine whether Wolf might have violated legal prohibitions against using his position to boost Trump’s campaign.

 “Mr. Wolf’s participation appears to constitute engaging in political activity while acting in an official capacity,” the letter reads.
 “It also sets a bad example for the Department’s 240,000 employees who are required to comply with the Hatch Act."